qlicker/qlicker/docs/UserManual-Student.md

 The statistics are number of answers submitted based on the questions asked in the session.

-You can also view participation accross all sessions by selecting 'Grades' from the navigation bar.
+You can also view participation across all sessions by selecting 'Grades' from the navigation bar.